sumamath50-cmyk/Incremental-Data-Ingestion-Pipeline-SQL-to-ADLS-Gen2---Project/README.md

 * Script (max_date) – Get latest value from source
 * Copy (update_LastModifiedDate) – Updates the watermark when new data is found
 * Web Activity – Send pipeline status

+## Flow
+1. Loop tables using ForEach
+2. Get last value using Lookup
+3. Set current time
+4. Load data using Copy
+5. Check data using If Condition
+6. * No data → Delete file
+    * Data → Update latest value
+7. Send notification using Web Activity